 Flexible deals for sports channels

 If you’re not currently a Sky or BT customer and you have no plans on switching anytime soon, you can still get access to all the sports channels you could want via streaming services.

-You can get access to all 11 Sky Sports channels with the NOW TV Sports pass for £33.99 on a rolling monthly subscription.
-There’s even a £9.99 day pass you can get if you’re interested in watching a particular match, like the Merseyside derby on 21st June or Man City Vs Chelsea.
+You can get access to all 11 Sky Sports channels with the NOW Sports membership for £33.99 on a rolling monthly subscription.
+There’s even a £9.99 day pass you can get if you’re interested in watching a particular match.

 You can also subscribe to BT Sport on a monthly basis for £25 per month which you can stream through the dedicated BT Sport app on your smart TV or mobile devices.